simonhq/asx_sensor/readme.md

 As this is non time critical sensor, it only gets the information on a set time schedule, once per day at 7.27pm after the close of the market.

+### To Run

+You will need to create an input_boolean entity to watch for when to update the sensor.
+When this `input_boolean` is turned on, whether manually or by another automation you create, the scraping process will be run to create/update the sensor.

 ## AppDaemon Libraries

 Please add the following packages to your appdaemon 4 configuration on the supervisor page of the add-on.